Nobodyhave/Advent-of-Code-2022/README.md

 # Advent-of-Code-2022

 Advent of Code 2022 is over.
 Leaderboard is set.
-So here you can find solutions, descriptions and input for all the problems.
+So here you can find solutions for all the problems.

 Solutions are all in Kotlin.